abdulbasit-data-science/chainlit_langGraph/README.md

 APP_GCS_PRIVATE_KEY=your-private-key

 Create a service account with Storage Object Viewer and Creator/Admin permissions.
 Generate a key from the "Keys" tab in the Google Cloud Console.
+Live Deployment
+This project has been deployed to Google Cloud.
+Check live here.
 Troubleshooting

 Ensure all environment variables are correctly set in .env.